-- The desirable state of the infrastructure is when each of its units functions well and fulfils its intended role appropriately, as defined by the reliability pillar.
+- The desirable state of the infrastructure is when each of its units functions well and fulfills its intended role appropriately, as defined by the reliability pillar.

 - Performance efficiency refers to the best practices for efficiently utilizing IT resources.

 - Cost optimization refers to practical methods for running workloads that are both efficient and cost-effective.
-This pillar aids in the understanding of how to provide more benefits at a reduced cost.
+This pillar aids in the understanding of how to provide more DevOps benefits for business at a reduced cost.

 Improved Customer Satisfaction

 Improved customer satisfaction is one of the most prized DevOps benefits for business.
-Customers despise having to wait for services, and the longer they have to wait, the greater the negative impact.
-As previously said, DevOps speeds up software delivery, which has a direct and beneficial impact on customer satisfaction.
-In addition, because enterprise DevOps streamlines several areas of your workflow, you’ll be able to charge less for your products than a competitor who doesn’t use DevOps.
+Customers despite having to wait for services, and the longer they have to wait, the greater the negative impact.
+As previously said, DevOps for business speeds up software delivery, which has a direct and beneficial impact on customer satisfaction.
+In addition, because DevOps for enterprise businesses streamlines several areas of your workflow, you’ll be able to charge less for your products than a competitor who doesn’t use DevOps.